chamolivishesh/Follow-Up-Tracker/README.md

 2. Copy the Project files in the directory **"C:/xampp/htdocs/MyProject"** folder
 3. Edit the files **"CONNECTION.php"** and **"PHP/Necessary Initially.php"** to change the MySQL user and password (root:123456 by default).
 4. Open XAMPP and Start "Apache" and "MySQL".
-5. Open up any Browser and go to **"localhost/PHP/Necessary Initially.php"** for the initial Database Setup.
+5. Open up any Browser and go to **"http://localhost/PHP/Necessary%20Initially.php"** for the initial Database Setup.
 6. Now, go to **"http://localhost/phpmyadmin"** (and login if asks) and select database "myproject".
 7. Open table **"empmaster"** and insert the values of the employees of the organization (DON'T INSERT THE EMPCODE VALUE AS IT IS AUTOMATICALLY UPDATED)
 8. With everything set up, you can now open **"http://localhost/MyProject"**.